itteamcrypto-ai/x-scraper/README.md

 * To scrape a specific user, you must ensure that user is added to the MongoDB Users collection.
 The scraping logic is primarily handled in src/worker.ts.

 * A CRON JOB processes the next user in the sequence approximately every 4 minutes (configurable in src/index.ts).

 ---

+## 🙏 CREDITS
+Developed by the CryptoCrew community development team.

+---
 ## ⚖️ LICENSE
 This project is distributed under the MIT LICENSE.
 See the LICENSE file for more details.